 It’s about an hour’s drive from Lucca to Florence and you might want to return to the same hotel you stayed at last time, or you can check out the options I outlined on day one of this itinerary.

 Day ten – Florence

 This is the last day of your Tuscany road trip itinerary and you’ll spend it in the incredible capital of Tuscany.
 After breakfast, I recommend that you go straight to the Ponte Vecchio, one of the most unique bridges you’ll ever see.

 Crossing the Arno river, Ponte Vecchio was the only bridge in Florence that survived World War II.
-Back in the days, it used to be a defense bridge.
+Back in the day, it used to be a defense bridge.
 Now, it’s one of the most photographed sites in Florence.
-The charming pastel houses with little Mediterranean style windows look like little doll houses from afar.
+The charming pastel houses with little Mediterranean-style windows look like little dollhouses from afar.

-The rest of the day, let yourself getting lost in the charming streets of Florence old town, eat as much pasta and pizza you can before you leave and take lots and lots of photos!
+The rest of the day, let yourself get lost in the charming streets of Florence old town, eat as much pasta and pizza you can before you leave, and take lots and lots of photos!

 Reflections on this road trip in Tuscany

 This is by far the best Tuscany road trip with only ten days in my opinion.
 You get to see the highlights of both larger and smaller towns as well as a couple of days to discover Florence.